-Traditional approaches to mental illnesses usually entail a tablet being taken each day for months or years, or attending therapy sessions for extended periods.
+Traditional approaches to mental health conditions usually involve taking a tablet every day for months or years, or attending therapy sessions for extended periods.

-One of the most striking differences with neuromedicine-assisted psychotherapy is the duration of therapeutic effects achieved with short-term treatment.
+One of the most striking differences with NMAPs is the duration of therapeutic effects achieved with short-term treatment.
 Just two or three sessions can produce positive results lasting longer than six months.

 NMAPs are emerging as a potent tool to alleviate those mental health conditions, including depression, post-traumatic stress disorder, obsessive-compulsive disorder, anxiety and substance use disorders, that don’t respond to conventional treatments.